dotnet/docs/docs/framework/whats-new/index.md

 - Better support for mixing asynchronous and synchronous code in calls to **SocketConnection.BeginRead** and **SocketConnection.Read**.
 - Improved reliability when aborting a connection with **SharedConnectionListener** and **DuplexChannelBinder**.
-- Improved reliability of serialization operations when calling the [FormatterServices.GetSerializableMembers](assetId:///System.Runtime.Serialization.FormatterServices.GetSerializableMembers(System.Type??qualifyHint=True&autoUpgrade=False) method.
+- Improved reliability of serialization operations when calling the <System.Runtime.Serialization.FormatterServices.GetSerializableMembers(System.Type)?displayProperty=fullName) method.
 - Improved reliability when removing a waiter by calling the **ChannelSynchronizer.RemoveWaiter** method.

 <a name="wf47" />